Jim Hunt: Political career

-U.S. Senate Run

-In 1984 he lost a bitterly contested race for the Senate seat held by Jesse Helms, and left elective politics for several years.
-He returned in 1992 and defeated Republican Lt.
-Governor and Hardee's executive Jim Gardner to win the Governorship.
+In 1984 he lost a bitterly contested race for the Senate seat held by Jesse Helms, and left elective politics for eight years.
+He returned in 1992 and defeated Republican lieutenant governor and Hardee's executive Jim Gardner to win the governorship.
 Hunt was re-elected by a large margin over future US Congressman Robin Hayes in 1996.
 He left office in January 2001, and was replaced by fellow Democrat, Attorney General Mike Easley.

 Actions and political views

 In the 1970s Governor Hunt was a supporter of the Equal Rights Amendment and, with his wife Carolyn, he urged its approval by the state legislature (which failed to ratify it by two votes) and appointed Betty Ray McCain as his chief lobbyist for the amendment.
 Hunt was an early proponent of teaching standards and early childhood education, gaining national recognition for the Smart Start program for pre-kindergarteners.
-In his book, First in America: An education governor challenges North Carolina, Hunt says that under testing and accountability measures he put into place test scores went up.
+In his book, First in America: An Education Governor Challenges North Carolina, Hunt says that under testing and accountability measures he put into place test scores went up.
 He says 56% of students were proficient in 1994 compared with 70% in the year 2000.
 He says without testing students slip through the cracks and face a "limited future" (p.
 55).
 In 2000 he was mentioned as a possible Democratic nominee for Vice President of the United States or Education Secretary for Al Gore had Gore been successful in the 2000 presidential race.
 2004 Democratic nominee Sen. John Kerry was likewise considering Hunt for Secretary of Education had he won, and he was considered a candidate to be Barack Obama's Secretary of Education.

 Hunt served on the Carnegie Task Force, which created the National Board for Professional Teaching Standards and more recently on the Spellings Commission on the Future of Higher Education.

 As governor, Hunt was involved in a variety of efforts to promote technology and technology-based economic development, including the establishment of the North Carolina Biotechnology Center, and the North Carolina School of Science and Mathematics.
 He was also very successful at recruiting business to his state.